philippinespire/pire_cssl_data_processing/README.md

 ---

 The purpose of this repo is to document the processing and analysis of `Capture Sequencing Libraries - CSSL data` for the Philippines PIRE Project.
-These data were generated using probes that resulted from the [Shotgun Sequencing Libraries - SSL repo](https://github.com/philippinespire/pire_ssl_data_processing).
+These data were generated using probes that (mainly) resulted from the [Shotgun Sequencing Libraries - SSL repo](https://github.com/philippinespire/pire_ssl_data_processing).
 Both CSSL and SSL pipelines use scripts from the [Pre-Processing PIRE Data](https://github.com/philippinespire/pire_fq_gz_processing) repo at the beginning of files processing.

 For now, each species will get its own directory in the repo.
 Try to avoing putting dirs inside dirs inside dirs.

 ## Details

-**The Gmi dir (all steps) & Tzo dir (through genotyping) will serve as the examples to follow in terms of both directory structure and documentation of progress in `README.md`.
+**The Gmi dir will serve as the examples to follow in terms of both directory structure and documentation of progress in `README.md`.
 The `README.md` structure for your species should follow this format as closely as possible.**

   * A template version of can be found [here](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/README.md).